fpereiro/gotoB/readme.md

 B.call ('create', 'todo', true);
 ```

-The `true` passed to the event call after the `path` gets passed as the second argument to the rfun.
+The `true` passed to the event call after the `path` gets passed as the second argument to the `rfun`.
 If the event were to be called without extra arguments, `important` would be `undefined`.

-In any case, the rfun receives always the context object as its first argument.
+In any case, the `rfun` receives always the context object as its first argument.
 This object contains the following:

 - `verb`, the verb of the event that matched the responder.
 - `path`, the path of the event that matched the responder.